Barcelona Attraction Tickets

 The Basilica de la Sagrada Familia is probably the most recognizable site in Barcelona, and when you see it up close, you’ll understand why.
 Gaudi’s iconic architecture is fairytale-esque and you can see his meticulous attention to design detail as you walk through its interior cathedral and look up at the towering steeples.
 The basilica has three exterior facades (Nativity, Passion, and Glory) which are must-sees as a visitor, as they are the most visually striking, and some of Gaudi’s best work.

 The Sagrada Familia is easy to walk around, both inside and out, but tends to get very crowded during peak season.
 We recommend booking your tickets or tours in advance to avoid the lines, and make sure to bring a camera to capture all of the stunning aesthetics during your visit!
+If you are interested in finding out more about the different tickets options available as well as other useful information regarding tickets read our Sagrada Familia Ticket Guide.

 2. Park Güell